DKXXXL/emesch/README.md

 (So, it only support single file right now.)

-The Output c code will need the head file "emeschlib.h" "runtime.h".
+The Output c code will need the head file "emeschlib.h" "runtime.h"(which I use "typeof" keyword, not standard c keyword).

 Use c compilers to them.
 BETTER USE -O3!